 - Liaising with clients in a professional manner

-- Getting to know Lewis Silkin’s business and your team
+- Getting to know Lewis Silkin’s business

 - More complex research tasks